cw-ec/reports_creation/README.md

         "export_directory": path to export directory
     }

-Using the above format a valid workflow creating all reports for three feds would look as follows:
+Using the above guide an example of a valid workflow creating all reports for three feds would look as follows:

     {"reports":[{
           "type": "PDP",